Every week, sister iPhone site FingerGaming

 This week's top-grossing U.S. App Store titles are:

-Activision's Call of Duty: World at War Zombies
+also moves up this week, while Activision's first-person shooter Call of Duty: World at War Zombies

 finishes its first week of release at sixth place.